rse-aunz/organisation/Elections/2020/process.md

 The following committee positions are covered by this election process:

 * General Member (8 positions)

+Each year **four positions** will be elected, each for a two year term, such that all eight positions will be re-elected every two year.

 The elected committee will appoint the following positions, from within the elected General Members, at the first committee meeting after the election: